Fmanuel809/core_api/README.md

 ## cURL Test ⚙️
 ```
-# This is the login request, which returns a JWT, this token must be sent as a parameter in the other requests:
+# This is the login request, which returns a JWT, this token must be sent as a Authorization header in the other requests:

 $ curl --location --request POST "http://localhost:8080/auth/login" \
   --header "Content-Type: application/json" \